Llandovery (3 miles – 10 minutes)

 Garwnant Visitor Centre (50 minutes) Click here

-Talybont Reservoir and Forest (50 minutes) Click here
+Talybont Reservoir (50 minutes) Click here

 Ystradfelltle (for the famous four waterfalls walk) (75 minutes) Click here